talyssonoliver/taly/docs/user-guides/faq.md

 ### **5. How do I reset my password?**

+If you've forgotten your password:
-1. Go to the login page.
+1. Click "Forgot Password" on the login screen
-2. Click on **Forgot Password**.
-3. Enter your email address and follow the instructions sent to your inbox.
+2. Enter the email address associated with your account
+3. Check your inbox for a password reset link (valid for 30 minutes)
+4. Create and confirm your new secure password
+5. Log in with your new credentials

 ### **6. Can I change my email address?**

-Yes.
-Go to the **Settings** section in your account and update your email address.
-A verification email will be sent to confirm the change.
+Yes, you can update your email address:
+1. Log in to your Taly account
+2. Navigate to "Settings" > "Account Information"
+3. Click "Edit" next to your email address
+4. Enter your new email address and current password for verification
+5. Confirm the change via the verification email sent to your new address

 ### **7. How do I delete my account?**

-To delete your account:
+To permanently delete your account:

-1. Go to **Settings**.
+1. Go to "Settings" > "Account Management"
-2. Click on **Delete Account**.
+2. Scroll to the bottom and select "Delete Account"
+3. Review the implications of account deletion
-3. Confirm your decision.
+4. Confirm by entering your password

-Note: Deleting your account is irreversible, and all data will be permanently removed.
+5. Complete the verification process

+Note: For business accounts, deletion permanently removes all business data, appointment history, and customer records.
+This action cannot be undone.

 ---